What is Work IT Out?

 Who can it help?

-The project provides support to young people aged 15 – 29 with a wide range of support services such as: information advice and guidance including housing advice, training, mentoring, apprenticeships, job placements and further education to help young people secure education, training or employment.
+The project provides support to young people aged 15 – 29 with a wide range of support services such as: information advice and guidance including housing advice, training, mentoring, apprenticeships, job placements, volunteering opportunities and further education to help young people secure employment, education or training.

 What types of support are available?

-In addition to the support above, the project will also include a flexible fund to assist young people in overcoming barriers to progression.
-Typical purchases are likely to include travel fares and / or childcare costs to access support, essential interview clothing, work clothing and essential documents such as Birth Certificates, NI Numbers and DBS checks.
+In addition, the employment support project includes a flexible fund to assist young people in overcoming barriers to progression.
+Typical purchases include travel fares and / or childcare costs to access support, essential interview clothing, work clothing and essential documents such as Birth Certificates, NI Numbers and DBS checks.